It's the classic: Clark loves Lois, who loves Superman and doesn't think much of Clark, but Clark really is Superman, only Lois doesn't know that.

 - In one of the stories in Senno Knife's Sepia, there are also four roles and two people.
 He's a young man; she's a prostitute who is nearly out of debt.
 As it happens, she's been writing him anonymous love letters, and he's been seeing her while wearing a mask to be with her.
 So, to recap, young man, prostitute, letter writer, man in mask.
 At the end of the story, he says next time he'll go without the mask.

-- Also there is Naru and Nephrite, although she is kind of dense to not see Masato Sanjoin is just Nephrite.
+- Also in The Nineties anime there is Naru and Nephrite, although she is kind of dense to not see Masato Sanjoin is just Nephrite.

 - MÄR has an odd example of this.
 Ginta is clearly in love with his childhood friend, Koyuki.
 He even protects her when he gets a chance to go to his dream world.
 He's not entirely clueless about her liking him as well.
 While in MAR Heaven, he meets Snow, who looks exactly like Koyuki and has much the same personality.
 There is much UST between them as the story progresses.
 The twist comes during the occasional times we see what's going on in the real world, and find that Koyuki is seeing the 'show' through Snow's eyes.
 Eventually we find that Snow is also able to learn about Ginta's world through Koyuki's eyes.
 In the end of the anime, Snow and Koyuki merge, thus saving Ginta from having to choose between them.
 It's implied that both girls are in fact the same person, just alternate world versions.
 And none of the characters are aware of this.